 Method 2: Double-check the External devices

 External devices are any pieces of hardware connected to the television set.
-Samsung Smart TVs contain more than one HDMI port, USB drive ports as well as external audio and visual inputs.
+Samsung Smart TVs allow you to download apps and contain more than one HDMI port, USB drive ports as well as external audio and visual inputs.

 Double-check to ensure that the devices themselves are functioning correctly.
 Try turning off the devices that you are currently using for a few seconds before turning them back on.
 Also, you can try connecting different external devices to the TV or connect the same devices to another television to ensure they are working.
 For example, if the USB device connected has malfunctioned, you can detect this by checking it on your laptop first before blaming your TV.

 If the TV is connected to a One Connect Box and not directly to the wall outlet, then this is the method for you.

 The One Connect box allows you to connect all your cables to the TV without having any unsightly dangling wires coming out of your television.
 You should eliminate the possibility that problems are arising due to this device and not your TV or other external devices.

 Firstly, disconnect the power cord or the One Connect cable.
 If you see anything like a message or picture on the screen, then the One Connect Box needs to be replaced.
 Now connect the TV directly to a wall outlet and the cords in their respective ports, check if the problem is fixed.

 Incorrect configuration of the input settings can also be a reason for a black TV screen.
 You should ensure that inputs are set up correctly and switch between inputs if necessary.